AI Agent Skills & perf engineer subagents

 |---|---|

-zymtrace-perf-engineer | Autonomous, hands-off performance investigation.
-Identifies the entity (Python script, container, host, or Kubernetes pod/deployment), pulls its metrics, then the CPU flamegraph — and the GPU flamegraph for GPU workloads — and returns a finished recap without stopping to confirm each step.
+zymtrace-perf-engineer | Autonomous, hands-off investigation that fixes, not just analyzes.
+Ranks the top consumers or drills into a named entity, pulls its metrics, then the CPU flamegraph (and the GPU flamegraph for GPU workloads), recaps, then locates the hot frame in your source and applies the fix (asking for the path if it isn't local), all without stopping to confirm each step.
 Run several in parallel to triage multiple workloads at once. |

 Install the plugin